OCR

 Why choose this?

 Students with an A Level in history have progressed to degree programmes in a range of areas, such as: history, ancient history, archaeology, politics, international relations, journalism and law.
 As a very well respected subject, history is given high consideration for many other university courses (provided you meet the entry requirements) such as medicine and economics.
-Studying history prepares you for careers in a range of industries, including but not limited to: education, law, business the civil service.
+Studying history prepares you for careers in a range of industries, including but not limited to: education, law, business and the civil service.

 I would really recommend an A level in history to anyone who has a genuine interest in the past or in current affairs.
 It is one of the most highly valued humanities degrees by universities and it can lead to a whole range of career options, not just a history teacher!
 You need to be a student who has an inquiring mind and who is willing to act on your own initiative to find out the detail of the topics studied.
 I’m going to university to study history for three more years but, even if that wasn’t my path, I wouldn’t regret studying history at all.
 It has made me much more questioning and evaluative about everything I see and hear in life.